Fair Division of Mixed Divisible and Indivisible Goods

 \section{Abstract}

-We study the problem of fair division when the resources contain both divisible and indivisible goods.
-Classic fairness notions such as envy-freeness (EF) and envy-freeness up to one good (EF1) cannot be directly applied to the mixed goods setting.
-In this work, we propose a new fairness notion \emph{\longEFhalf (\EFhalf)}, which is a direct generalization of both EF and EF1 to the mixed goods setting.
-We prove that an \EFhalf allocation always exists for any number of agents.
-We also propose efficient algorithms to compute an \EFhalf allocation for two agents and for $n$ agents with piecewise linear valuations over the divisible goods.
-Finally, we relax the envy-free requirement, instead asking for \emph{$\epsilon$-\longEFhalf ($\epsilon$-\EFhalf)}, and present an algorithm that finds an $\epsilon$-\EFhalf allocation in time polynomial in the number of agents, the number of indivisible goods, and $1/\epsilon$.
+We study the problem of fair division when the set of resources contains both divisible and indivisible goods.
+Classic fairness notions such as envy-freeness (EF) and envy-freeness up to one good (EF1) cannot be directly applied to this mixed goods setting.
+In this work, we propose a new fairness notion, \emph{\longEFM (EFM)}, which is a direct generalization of both EF and EF1 to the mixed goods setting.
+We prove that an EFM allocation always exists for any number of agents with additive valuations.
+We also propose efficient algorithms to compute an EFM allocation for two agents with general {additive} valuations and for $n$ agents with piecewise linear valuations over the divisible goods.
+Finally, we relax the {envy-freeness} requirement, instead asking for \emph{$\epsilon$-\longEFM ($\epsilon$-EFM)}, and present an efficient algorithm that finds an $\epsilon$-EFM allocation.